Note on $p$-adic Local Functional Equation: Application: local functional equation

 \end{enumerate}

 We can now announce the main theorem: \begin{thm} Suppose $f$ is a dissipative function and both $f$ and $\hat{f}$ are of Schwartz class $c$ for some $c\ge 1$.
-Then, for any equivalence class of characters parametrized by $\C_p^\times$, the zeta integral $Z(f,\chi)$ can be analytically continued on the Laurent domain $\{\lambda\in \C_p^\times: c^{-1}\le |\lambda|_p \le c\}$, by the functional equation
+Then, for any equivalence class $\got{C}$ of characters parametrized by $\C_p^\times$, the zeta integral $Z(f,\chi)$ can be analytically continued on the Laurent domain $\{\chi\in \got{C}: c^{-1}\le \norm{\chi} \le c\}$, by the functional equation

-Here, $\rho(\chi)$ is a meromorphic function on each equivalent class of characters parametrized by $\C_p^\times$, defined by the functional equation itself when the modulus of $\chi$ is $1$, and for all multiplicative characters by analytic continuation. \end{thm}
+Here, $\rho(\chi)$ is a meromorphic function on each equivalence class of characters, defined by the functional equation itself when the modulus of $\chi$ is $1$, and for all multiplicative characters by analytic continuation. \end{thm}